Vaibhāṣika: Defilement (kleśa)

 The goal of Buddhism is often seen as the freedom from suffering which arises from the complete removal of all defilements (kleśa).
 This is a state of perfection that is known by an arhat or Buddha through the "knowledge of the destruction of the outflows" (āsravakṣaya-jñāna). Ābhidharmikas saw the Abhidharma itself, which in the highest sense is just wisdom (prajñā), as the only means to end the defilements.

 Kleśa is commonly defined as that which "soils" or defiles as well as that which disturbs and afflicts a psycho-physical series.
-Another important synonym for defilement is anuśaya, which is explained by Vaibhāṣikas as a subtle or fine (aṇu) dharma that adheres and grows with an object, "like the adherence of dust on a wet garment or the growth of seeds in an irrigated field".
+Another important synonym for defilement is anuśaya, which is explained by Vaibhāṣikas as a subtle or fine (aṇu) dharma that adheres and grows with an object, "like the adherence of dust on a wet garment or the growth of seeds in an irrigated field."
 This is in contrast to other interpretations of anuśaya, such as that of the Sautrāntikas, who saw them as "seeds" (bīja) of kleśas.
 Thus, for Vaibhāṣikas there is no such thing as a latent defilement.

 The defilements are seen as the root of existence (mūlaṃ bhavasya), since they produce karma, which in turn leads to further rebirths.
 The most fundamental defilements are known as the three unskillful roots (akuśala-mūla), referring to greed (rāga), hostility (pratigha) and ignorance (avidyā).
 Out of these, ignorance is the most fundamental of all.
 It is defined by Saṃghabhadra as "a distinct dharma which harms the capability of understanding (prajñā).
 It is the cause of topsy-turvy views and obstructs the examination of merits and faults.
-With regard to dharma-s to be known it operates in the mode of disinclination, veiling the thought and thoughtconcomitants."
+With regard to dharmas to be known it operates in the mode of disinclination, veiling the thought and thoughtconcomitants."